qalazalinda/linda-devops-skills/README.md

     * The volume can be mounted as read-write by more than one node.
 # General
 * How would you ensure any change made to this Dockerfile is source controlled, approved, tested and deployed.
 Explain which tools you will use as if this was going into a production environment.

+ Tools to use:

+ Bitbucket or Git - To source control the code
+ Bamboo or Jenkins - To deploy the code from pre-prod environments to production environment.

+ The QA and Dev team need to be involved for code testing, to insure there are not bugs in the application code.

 * Commit and push your changes.